 Based on the results of the stock assessment of skipjack tuna in 2020, IOTC adopted an annual catch limit of 513,572 tonnes for skipjack for the period 2021-2023 following the application of the Harvest Control Rule in Resolution 21/03.

 Large catches were recorded in the period 2018-2019, which exceeded the catch limits established in 2017 for this period by 30% and 16%, respectively.
 Hence, although the new catch limit is higher than for the previous period, IOTC needs to ensure that catches of skipjack do not exceed the agreed limit.

 There are no other conservation measures established specifically for skipjack.

-Resolution 21/01 on yellowfin request CPCs to gradually reduce supply vessels by 31 December 2022.
-Resolution 19/05 establishes a ban on discards of bigeye, skipjack and yellowfin tuna by purse seine vessels.
+- 1. Resolution 21/01 on yellowfin request CPCs to gradually reduce supply vessels by 31 December 2022. - 2.
+Resolution 19/05 establishes a ban on discards of bigeye, skipjack and yellowfin tuna by purse seine vessels. - 3.
 Resolution 19/02 established procedures on a FADs management plan, including a limit of 300 operational buoys at sea at any one time per vessel; and a limit of 500 instrumented buoys in stock at any time and 500 instrumented buoys to be acquired annually by each fishing vessel.
-Moreover, Resolution 19/02 requests CPC vessels to use non-entangling FADs constructed without netting material and encourage CPC vessels to use biodegradable FADs and remove from the water, retain onboard and only dispose of in port, all traditional FADs encountered (e.g. those made of entangling materials or designs) from 1 January 2022.
+Moreover, Resolution 19/02 requests CPC vessels to use non-entangling FADs constructed without netting material and encourage CPC vessels to use biodegradable FADs and remove from the water, retain onboard and only dispose of in port, all traditional FADs encountered (e.g. those made of entangling materials or designs) from 1 January 2022. - 4.
+Resolution 23/01 mandates CPCs to develop national anchored FADs management plans and that aFADs subsurface aggregators are constructed only with non-entangling, non-mesh and biodegradable materials. - 5.
+Resolution 23/03 asks the IOTC Scientific Committee to provide advice on appropriate fishing closures applicable to all fishing gears.
+It also encourages CPCs to ensure that their vessels targeting tropical tuna do not fish for a minimum period of 31 consecutive days, or that, alternatively, they implement voluntary catch reductions for yellowfin (and for skipjack and bigeye). - 6.
 Anticipating the possible need for capacity building to implement the adopted management measures, Resolution 16/10 was adopted to promote the implementation of IOTC Conservation and Management Measures and Resolution 17/02 established a Working Party on the Implementation of Conservation and Management Measures (WPICMM).

-MSC PI no. MSC Performance Indicator (PI) Score 21 Evaluation 1.2.1 Harvest Strategy 80 Passing Score 1.2.2 Harvest control rules and tools 75 Condition Needed 1.2.3 Information / monitoring 80 Passing Score 1.2.4 Assessment of stock status 95 Passing Score
+MSC PI no. MSC Performance Indicator (PI) Score 18 Evaluation 1.2.1 Harvest Strategy 80 Passing Score 1.2.2 Harvest control rules and tools 75 Condition Needed 1.2.3 Information / monitoring 80 Passing Score 1.2.4 Assessment of stock status 95 Passing Score